slamice/wri/Other stories/Commuter.md

 A small jet black haired kid sat next to Samir as his mother stood in front of him.
 The kid held out a flat aluminum papered stick between his fingers. "¿Chicle?" he offered.
 His mom glanced at both of them and smiled.

-"No, thank you."
+"No, thank you is ok."
 Samir smiled back, but then he realized "Excuse me, excuse me.
 Where is here?"

 "Qué?" she asked him.